 In 50+ years of international bicycle touring and traveling, we have learned a few things.
-Here are some tips and guidelines for what to consider when choosing trip insurance.
+Here are some tips and guidelines for what to consider when choosing travel insurance.
 Please note that our suggestions do not constitute professional insurance advice.
 You must do your own due diligence and ask the insurance provider questions about any policy you are considering in order to understand what is and what isn’t covered.

 See details about our recommended travel insurance provider, including contact information and quote forms.